Eucalyptus curtisii: Description

 Eucalyptus curtisii is a slender mallee or small tree that typically grows to a height of 7-12 m and forms a lignotuber.
 It has smooth grey to silvery bark that is shed in short curly flakes.
 Young plants and coppice regrowth have linear to narrow lance-shaped leaves that are 30-62 mm long and 3-6 mm wide and a slightly darker shade of green on the upper surface.
 Adult leaves are lance-shaped, elliptic or curved, glossy green but much paler on the lower surface.
 They are 60-140 mm long and 10-30 mm wide on a petiole 7-18 mm long.
 The flower buds are arranged in groups of seven on a branching inflorescence near the ends of the stems, each branch with groups of seven buds.
 The groups are on a peduncle 7-17 mm long, the individual buds on a pedicel 2-5 mm long.
 Mature buds are oval to pear-shaped, 5-8 mm long and 4-7 mm wide with a rounded operculum.
 Flowering occurs from September to December and the flowers are white to creamy white.
 The fruit is a woody cup-shaped, wrinkled capsule 5-11 mm long and 6-11 mm wide.

 Taxonomy and naming

 Eucalyptus curtisii was first formally described in 1931 by William Blakely and Cyril White from a specimen collected on sandstone hills "near Plunkett, [now Plunkett Conservation Park], about 33 mi south-west of Brisbane".
-The description was publish in Proceedings of the Royal Society of Queensland.
+The description was published in Proceedings of the Royal Society of Queensland.
 The specific epithet (curtisii) honours Densil Curtis, a farmer and naturalist, who collected the type specimens in 1923 and 1929.